ucsb-cs111/w20/_info/02_policy.md

 LaTeX, which is the standard markup language for mathematical documents.
 To get you started, [here is the LaTeX](http://www.cs.ucsb.edu/~gilbert/cs111/old/cs111Fall2010/quiz/quiz.tex) for the [review quiz](http://www.cs.ucsb.edu/~gilbert/cs111/old/cs111Fall2010/quiz/quiz.pdf).

+FROM HERE ON IS UNDER CONSTRUCTION, DON'T BELIEVE IT YET

 1. the Matlab program listing (`.m` files; use `verbatim` mode in LaTeX)
 2. the relevant lines from the diary of your Matlab session running the program